1n5aN1aC/BarQRTracker/README.md

 ============

 Tracks Bar Codes and QR Codes for Health Tracking
 In reality, it just uses numbers and search.
-But QR codes is a possibility, time permitting.
+But QR codes are a possibility, time permitting.

 Links: